1. Blue Derby

 2. Maydena Bike Park – Tassie’s newest sensation

 In the Derwent Valley, only 80 minutes from Hobart lies Tassie’s newest sensation, the Maydena Bike Park.
 The full-service bike park offers gravity riding in spectacular wilderness.
 The park opened in January 2018 and is being hailed as a game changer for Australian mountain biking.
-There are more than 30 individual gravity trails/35km of trails with plans to expand to around 100km (including an epic 25km wilderness trail).
+There are more than 50 individual gravity trails and future plans include an epic 25km wilderness trail.

 Boasting a massive 820m of vertical, the most of any bike park in Australia, the park can happily fill the boots of intermediate through to advanced riders.
 The trails are a mix of hand-carved technical single-track and machine built flow and jump trails.
 If jumps are your thing, the lower park has some of the biggest hits in Australia.